Great Content If You Can Find It

 Building the Plane While Flying It

 Of course aligning to a digital product is far easier when you aren't building an entirely new digital platform at the same time.
-This changed not only how we developed our online content, it changed the structure of the curriculum itself.
-Our new digital experience, called Classcraft (see also the Try It Out case study), emphasized repeatable, recognizable patterns with clearer chunking of content and information.
-In order to align our print and digital products we had to reimagine our print pedagogy in this new framing.
+This changed not only how we developed our digital content, it changed the structure of the curriculum itself.
+Our new online experience, called Classcraft (see the Try It Out case study), emphasized repeatable, modular patterns with clear information hierarchy.

 Print and digital obviously have their individual pros and cons, so creating 1:1 parity can be a challenge, but by focusing on pedagogy and the whole-class experience we were able to create a unified system regardless of chosen medium.
 Further, by chunking our content, we were able to create an easy to follow gameplan for teachers that guided them through the sessions every step of the way.
 New teachers could literally just read the script, but seasoned vets also had easier access to routines and resources that used to be buried.